teslasolar/crem/README.md

 - **index.html** - A complete, interactive guide covering:
   - How to download and use GitHub repositories
   - Creating your own repository
   - Managing commits, pushes, and updates
+  - **GitHub Desktop** - Easy GUI alternative to command line
+  - **GitHub Pages** - Free website hosting for documentation
   - Chrome extension best practices
   - Community collaboration tips